Arizona State vs. SMU: Sportsbook promo codes, odds, spread, over/under - December 6

 Arizona State vs. SMU Betting Trends

-- Arizona State has won three games against the spread this season, while failing to cover four times.

-- So far this season, two of the Sun Devils games have hit the over.
+- This season, games featuring the Sun Devils have hit the over twice.

-- SMU has put together a 3-5-0 record against the spread this season.
+- SMU has won three games against the spread this year, while failing to cover five times.

-- So far this year, just one of the Mustangs games has gone over the point total.
+- Mustangs games have gone over the point total just once this season.

 Arizona State Futures Odds